 Carole is our Senior iOS Developer.
 She has worked in the gaming industry in both Paris and Barcelona before moving to Berlin to work as a frontend engineer at Wooga.
 Staying true to her French roots, her favourite composer is Erik Satie.

-Born in Porto, Maria is our graphic designer.
+Born in Porto, Maria is our Junior Art Director.
 She studied Mining and Geo-Environmental engineering, but found herself enjoying photographing the mines a lot more than actually working in them!
 After this, she studied Communication Design and started working as a designer in Porto, while freelancing as music photographer and illustrator.
 The first book Maria illustrated was based on Prokofiev’s life.
 Her favourite contemporary composer is Arvo Pärt.